-We have audited the Eighth Judicial District Court's (Court), a component unit of Clark County, Nevada compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the Court's major federal programs for the year ended June 30, 2023.
+We have audited Eighth Judicial District Court (the Court), a component unit of Clark County, Nevada compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of Court's major federal programs for the year ended June 30, 2024.
 The Court's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-In our opinion, the Court complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2023.
+In our opinion, the Court complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2024.